Durbar Hall Ground: 2002 Beautification of the Ground

 Until 2002, the ground was primarily used as a dumping yard or sorts, including things like civic waste and garbage.
 Further, it had a cricket pitch which was extensively used for practice by the local Swanton's Cricket Club.
 In 2002, the Ernakulam District Tourism Promotion Council launched the beautification programme at a cost of around 50 lakh INR.
 The beautification programme led to a very new look for the ground, which now boasts of a very green lawn, a walkway, a parking lot, an open-air stage with state-of-the-art facilities and huge light towers.

 The Durbar Hall, which was in ruins in the mid-1990s was also subjected to a beautification, which gave it a magnificent new look.
-The Durbar Hall beautification was carried out in the 1998-1999 timeframe.
+The Durbar Hall beautification was carried out in the 1998-1999 time frame.